bcgov/CONN-CCBC-portal/docs/CCBC-Disaster-Recovery-&-Cloning.md

   customTLSSecret:
     name: hippo.tls

-If you’re unable to control the key-value pairs in the Secret, you can create a mapping that looks similar to this:
+If you"re unable to control the key-value pairs in the Secret, you can create a mapping that looks similar to this:

 spec:
   customTLSSecret: